GirlsFirst/SIP-2018/U2-Applications/U2.2-Web-Development/Introduction to JavaScript and Accessibility/README.md

+# JavaScript and Accessibility Enhanced Webpage
-To run, open aboutme.html in your favorite browser.
+To run, open (aboutme.html) in your favorite browser.